ESGF/esgf-compute-api/docs/source/token.md

 # Retrieving an API Token

 > Some of the [ESGF](https://esgf.llnl.gov/) [WPS](https://www.opengeospatial.org/standards/wps) services may require a token to access their compute resources.
-Below you will find instructions to retrieve an API token for the [LLNL WPS service](https://aims2.llnl.gov/).
+Below you will find instructions to retrieve an API token/key for the [LLNL WPS service](https://aims2.llnl.gov/).

 ### LLNL WPS Home page
 ---